Azure/acs-engine/docs/kubernetes/aad.md

 2. A `Web app / API` type AAD application, will refer as `Server Application`.
 This application represents the `apiserver`;  For groups to work properly, you'll need to edit the `Server Application` Manifest and set `groupMembershipClaims` to either `All` or `SecurityGroup`.
 3. A `Native` type AAD application, will refer as `Client Application`.
 This application is for user login via `kubectl`.
 You'll need to add delegated permission to `Server Application`, please see [troubleshooting](#loginpageerror) section for detail.

-You also need to delegate permission from the to the application as follows:
+You also need to delegate permission to the application as follows:

 1. Go to Azure Portal, navigate to `Azure Active Directory` -> `App registrations`.
 2. Select the `Client Application`, Navigate to `Settings` -> `Required permissions`